danikita/database-backup-upload-s3-automation/rds-sqlserver-automation/README.md

 ## Extra Step — S3 Lifecycle Policy (Automatic Backup Retention)

-Since full, differential, and log backups have different sizes and recovery purposes, it makes sense to apply **different retention periods per backup type**.
-The file naming convention used by this Lambda (`FULL`, `DIFFERENTIAL`, `LOG` in the filename) makes it straightforward to target each type with a separate lifecycle rule using S3 prefixes.
+Since full and differential backups have different sizes and recovery purposes, it makes sense to apply **different retention periods per backup type**.
+The file naming convention used by this Lambda (`FULL` and `DIFFERENTIAL` in the filename) makes it straightforward to target each type with a separate lifecycle rule using S3 prefixes.

 ### Suggested retention policy